Wild Wonder Micro Grant Fellows

 PROJECT DESCRIPTION

-The Micro Grant will support nature journaling materials for 300 participants.
+The Wild Wonder Micro Grant, Nature Journaling Club, supported nature journaling materials for club participants.

 Ritma Alam Explorers (Rhythm of Nature Explorers)